daattali/beautiful-jekyll/_posts/2019-11-10-using-ansible-2-9-resource-modules.md

 title: "Using Ansible 2.9 Resource Modules"
 tags: [automation, ansible]
 readtime: true
+before-content: old-post-warn.html
 ---

-<p>Red Hat recently updated Ansible to version 2.9, and with it comes <a href="https://www.ansible.com/blog/network-features-coming-soon-in-ansible-engine-2.9">a number of exciting new features</a> for enthusiasts of network automation.
-One such update is an enhancement to the way that Ansible retrieves and normalises facts for network devices, and allows you to idempotently pass those values back to the device.</p>
+Red Hat recently updated Ansible to version 2.9, and with it comes [a number of exciting new features](https://www.ansible.com/blog/network-features-coming-soon-in-ansible-engine-2.9) for enthusiasts of network automation.
+One such update is an enhancement to the way that Ansible retrieves and normalises facts for network devices, and allows you to idempotently pass those values back to the device.

-<p>Since network automation with Ansible first began to take take shape, the typical fact gathering process used with other types of automation has lacked maturity.
+Since network automation with Ansible first began to take take shape, the typical fact gathering process used with other types of automation has lacked maturity.
 Once facts were gathered, there was no consistent way of being able use leverage them across platforms without translation and modification.
-Platform-specific <code>&lt;nios&gt;_facts</code> modules were required for each operating system, and once the facts were gathered it wasn't straightforward to <em>do</em> anything with them.
-The return data of a particular fact wasn't necessarily the same data or in the same format required to <em>put</em> the configuration to the device.
-Ansible 2.9 begins to solve that by enhancing the way that facts are gathered by normalising the return into a standardised structured data model of key-value pairs for a given subset of configuration details.</p>
+Platform-specific `<nios>_facts` modules were required for each operating system, and once the facts were gathered it wasn't straightforward to _do_ anything with them.
+The return data of a particular fact wasn't necessarily the same data or in the same format required to _put_ the configuration to the device.
+Ansible 2.9 begins to solve that by enhancing the way that facts are gathered by normalising the return into a standardised structured data model of key-value pairs for a given subset of configuration details.

 ## Disorganised Data